 What is your ultimate beauty destination?

-Nok Beauty, King George St 69, Tel Aviv-Yafo, Israel.
-Every woman in the world is sharing the same problem when getting ready for an event, preparing yourself to look your best is a pricy and time consuming effort.
+Nok Beauty - every woman in the world is sharing the same problem when getting ready for an event, preparing yourself to look your best is a pricy and time consuming effort.
 You go to the hair dresser, get your nails done, wait until they dry and do your make up.
 In other words, in order to reach the perfect grooming result you must sweat, stress and pay too much.
 Now, there is one super chic for all your beauty needs and it is affordable.
-Nok beauty is offering a package of mani, pedi, make up and hair blow dry/styling.
+Nok Beauty is offering a package of mani, pedi, make up and hair blow dry/styling.

 Roza Sinasky; Hotel Montefiore